This post may contain affiliate links. Please read our disclosure policy for more information.

 2. Find ways to save money (and increase your savings rate)

-The common personal finance advice recommends you to save 10% to 15% of your annual gross income.
+The common personal finance advice recommends you to find the best frugal living hacks (without being cheap) and save 10% to 15% of your annual gross income.

 This may just be enough for you to retire with $1,000,000 by 60.
 That’s perfectly okay if you’re not looking to become a millionaire before that.